nrdxp/nrd.sh/content/about.md

 repo_view = false
 +++

-I'm Tim DeHerrera (nrdxp), an engineer at [IOG](https://iog.io) where I develop interoperable blockchain infrastructure for the Cardano ecosystem.
+I'm Tim DeHerrera (nrdxp), an engineer at [IOG](https://iog.io) where I help develop interoperable blockchain infrastructure for the Cardano ecosystem.

 As co-founder of the [Ekala Project](https://github.com/ekala-project), I'm building next-generation tooling for reproducible builds and declarative systems.

 With a decade of experience in distributed systems, build infrastructure, and network optimization, I craft tools that emphasize reproducibility and determinism.
 My engineering approach leverages expressive type systems and functional programming paradigms, with current focus on the Rust and Nix ecosystems.

-If you're interested in working together or supporting my open source contributions, consider [hiring](/hire) me or reaching out through any of the social links above.
+If you're interested in working together or supporting my open source contributions, consider [collaborating](/collab) with me or reaching out through any of the social links above.
 I'm always happy to chat!

 ## Sigs